Internships for Academic Credit

 PREPARING FOR YOUR INTERNSHIP

 Your faculty advisor will have lots to share with you about how to prepare for and get the most out of your internship experience.
-In addition, you can take advantage the resources and advice from the Career Services Office, including workshops and programs, internship resources.
-You are also invited to gather best practices for internship success at one of the weekly Internship Tutorials held throughout the semester.
+In addition, you can take advantage the resources and advice from the Career Development Office, including workshops and programs, internship resources.